University of Illinois System

-11.2 Distinctions Among Gifts, Grants and Contracts
+11.2 Distinctions Among Gifts, Grants, and Contracts

 Policy Statement

-University funds used to carry out the primary missions of teaching, research, instruction, and public service include financial support from outside entities.
+University of Illinois System and university funds used to carry out the primary missions of teaching, research, instruction, and public service include financial support from outside entities.
 Such outside financial support must be clearly identified as gifts, or as funding for sponsored project activities, in order to ensure appropriate management of the funds and compliance with any terms and conditions.
-Proper funds administration is dependent on recognizing the distinctions among gifts, grants, and contracts.

 General Definitions